gbroberts/paging-routing/README.md

 #### General Information

 This `paging-routing` application allows a user to add todos coded in vanilla JavaScript modules.
 The user will be able to add/delete/edit their todos.
-It does contain pages created with JavaScript and a router for routing between JavaScript pages that render via functions.
+It contains pages created with JavaScript and a router for routing between JavaScript pages that render via functions.
 Styling is done through using SCSS stylesheets.

 #### How to Run